MoserMichael/myenv/README.md

 scale a kubernetes deployment

--d &lt;deployment name&gt;		: name of deployment object
+-d <deployment name>		: name of deployment object
--n &lt;deployment namespace&gt;	: namespce of deployment
+-n <deployment namespace>	: namespce of deployment
--s &lt;number of instances&gt;	: number of instances to scale to. zero means stop all pods.
+-s <number of instances>	: number of instances to scale to. zero means stop all pods.
--t &lt;timeout&gt; 				: default timeout is 30 seconds
+-t <timeout> 				: default timeout is 30 seconds

 Scales a kubernetes deployment and waits for the deployment to reach the desired number of instances.
 It waits while there are any pods terminating, and while the number of running pods is not equal to desired scale,